 Video content has recently become the most popular method of advertising and in fact, 79% of consumers note that they prefer video advertising over other mediums.
-Video marketing can be done in a variety of ways including showcasing top-selling products, introducing business owners and/or staff or creating viral content such as tutorials and top ten lists.
+Video marketing can be done in a variety of ways including showcasing top-selling products, introducing business owners or customer testimonials, creating content with high search volume such as tutorials, how to’s, and top ten lists.

 Chatbots enhance the customer experience by consistently responding to customer messages in a timely fashion.
 Chatbots can be employed to perform a variety of tasks including advertising upcoming sales, providing account information and shipping/tracking details, and directing web visitors to the right products and services on a website.

 17. Influencer Marketing

 Influencer marketing is an effective way to garner attention for your brand online.
 Influencers are those who promote brands on their social media accounts in exchange for a fee and in some cases, in exchange for free product.

 There are three tiers of influencers: mega, macro and micro.
 While mega influencers are those with more than 1 million followers who may seem like the best choice to promote your brand, businesses shouldn’t cast aside micro influencers, who are those with less than 10,000 followers.
 Micro influencers often have exceptionally high engagement rates—that is, followers who like and comment on their posts.
 Employing micro influencers to promote your brand typically means more meaningful exposure for your brand, as well as a smaller investment per post.